Sare Chuattar Ghosh Para

-Sare Chuattar Ghosh Para (2014) is an Indian Bengali film directed by Soumya Supriyo and produced by Ajit Sureka.
+Sare Chuattar Ghosh Para is a 2014 Indian Bengali film directed by Soumya Supriyo and produced by Ajit Sureka.
 The music of the film was composed by Ashok Bhadra.

 Plot

 The story of the film revolves around Sagnik, Anindya and Kaushi, who live together and dream big.
 Anindya wants to become a hero, Kaushik is a boxer and is desirous to marry his boxer coach, and Sagnik wants to become a playback singer.
-However none of them can pursue their goals for lack of money and other reasons.
+However, none of them can pursue their goals for lack of money and other reasons.
 On day they see an advertisement promising ₹1 crore and jump for the opportunity.